 Clara and the Haunted House

 ‘Hide’ is a creepy and atmospheric story set in a house in 1974.
-It’s where ghosts appear and the Doctor and Clara turn up to investigate with their ghost-busting and to discover what’s going on.
+It’s where ghosts appear and the Doctor and Clara turn up to investigate with their ghost-busting and discover what’s going on.

-When I saw this episode, it definitely gave me the creeps and it made me wonder what this ghost was.
+When I saw this episode, it definitely gave me the creeps and made me wonder what this ghost was.
 It really made me jump out of my skin at times for the moments that make you jump.

 This episode features Jessica Raine (from ‘Call The Midwife’) as Emma Grayling.
 Jessica would later play Verity Lambert in the 50th anniversary docu-drama ‘An Adventure in Space and Time’.

 Jessica plays an empathic psychic who can sense the presence of the ghost.
 She has a romantic interest in Professor Alec Palmer who she works with.
 I enjoyed Jessica’s performance in this episode.